crossplane/crossplane/design/design-doc-composition.md

 _Application operators_ should only be able to configure the version, region, database size, and disk type (spinning or SSD) of the MySQL instance.
-All other configuration details should be selected from a “class” or “profile” of infrastructure.
+All other configuration details should be selected from a "class" of infrastructure.
 This class may decide whether the SQL instance runs in GCP or AWS, whether it’s production or development grade, etc.

 The input to this example is a `MySQLDatabase` (in the `acme.example.org` API group).
 On Azure these outputs may include a `MySQLServer`, a `MySQLDatabase`